LOL NICE has the knobs and all, post pics with the install.

 I tried to re-aim the headlights (way out of whack) and broke an adjuster (little nylon doodad with a screw in it), so I robbed one from one of the high-beams to fix the low-beam, so there's no high-beam on the right side right now.
 It's "three-eyed" until Saturday when I can get to the junkyard & get another adjuster.

 Still no muffler.
-Neighbors haven't complained yet.~Mark.
+Neighbors haven't complained yet.

 2002 Protege DX 5 speed, "Kenmore White," well-loved and a little over half paid-for